johnnymast/mysql_websocket_chat/README.md

 $ composer install
 ```

-<em>In the above example i am using a mac so my prompt will display different then you if you are on windows.</em>
+<em>In the above example I am using a mac so my prompt will display different then you if you are on windows.</em>

 # Step 3: Configure the server

 ## Websocket configuration

-This project exists of two different components.
-The websocket server is the <code>server.php</code> in the root directory.
+This project can be split into two different components.
+The WebSocket server is the <code>server.php</code> in the root directory.
 The second part
 is the frontend part located in <code>public/index.php</code>.
-For the websocket server there are two configuration options that you can configure in <code>includes/config.php</code>.
+For the WebSocket server, there are two configuration options that you can configure in <code>includes/config.php</code>.

 #### WEBSOCKET_SERVER_IP

-In here you can configure the websocket server's IP-adres.
+This flag allows you to configure the WebSocket server's IP-address.
 By default the value <code>127.0.0.1</code> has been set.

 #### WEBSOCKET_SERVER_PORT

-This will configure what port the websocket server will listen on.
+This will configure what port the WebSocket server will listen on.
 The default value has been set to <code>8080</code>.
 You can change this
 value if it clashes with other services running on your machine.

 ## Database configuration